BelledonneCommunications/linhome-android/README.md

 ### Documentation

-- Supported features and RFCs : https://www.linphone.org/technical-corner/liblinphone
+- Supported features and RFCs from the underlying Liblinphone library : https://www.linphone.org/technical-corner/liblinphone

 # Building the app